prescience-data/foundation/readme.md

 ```

 ### 👨‍🔧 Configure
-Edit the `.env` to your liking and add any services like Google Cloud logging etc.
+Edit the `.env` to your liking and add any services like `Google Cloud Logging` etc.

 ### ⛷ Build / Run
 The project is TypeScript so there are a few commands provided for this.